Julio Díaz (footballer, born 2005)

-Julio Díaz del Romo (born 10 January 2005) is a Spanish professional footballer currently playing as a centre-back for Atlético Madrileño.
+Julio Díaz del Romo (born 10 January 2005) is a Spanish professional footballer who plays as a left-back for club Sevilla.

 Club career

+Atlético Madrid

-Born in San Fernando de Henares, Spain, Díaz is a product of the youth system of Atlético Madrid.
+Born in San Fernando de Henares, Community of Madrid, Díaz is a product of the youth system of Atlético Madrid.
 He notably competed in the Youth League with the club's U19 team during the 2022-2023 season.
 He was voted second best player in the group stage during this competition.

-On 26 January 2023, Díaz extended his contract with Atlético Madrid, keeping him tied to the club until June 2026.

-A regular with Atlético's Juvenil A team, he was instrumental in his team's title victory in the 2023-2024 season, being crowned champion of that category.
+On 26 January 2023, Díaz extended his contract with Atleti, keeping him tied to the club until June 2026.
+A regular with the Juvenil A team, he was instrumental in his team's title victory in the 2023-2024 season, being crowned champion of that category.

+On 28 February 2026, Díaz made his official debut with the first team during the league match against Real Oviedo.
+He was part of the starting line-up and played 90 minutes.

+Sevilla

+On 28 July 2026, Sevilla announced the signing of Díaz on a five-year deal.

 International career

 Díaz was called up to the Spanish U-19 national team to participate in the 2024 UEFA European Under-19 Championship.
 After beating Italy thanks to a goal from Pol Fortuny (0–1 after extra time), Spain reached the final of the tournament.
 He started in the final against France, against whom the Spanish won by 2 goals to nil, thus winning the tournament.

 On 28 August 2025, Díaz was called up to the Spanish U-20 national team for the FIFA U-20 World Cup.